charmparticle/mpd_scripts/README.md

     $ randalbum -t 'Brian Eno' -s | fadein -lin -m 56 -
     # fade in an internet radio stream, using logarithmic fade-in, to a max volume of 55
     $ playpls -s e24 | fadein -

+**mpcplay**

+This script simply adds and plays any music uri that is supplied to it.
+This allows you to set mpd as your default music program.

+Example:

+    # add a playlist and play it:
+    $ mpcplay $(playpls -s sonic)